martinrotter/rssguard/resources/docs/Downloads.md

  * `<fileformat>` = `exe` (This is self-explanatory.).

 Note that same file naming scheme for development builds might be little different.
 Specifically, `<version>` field is omitted.

+If you use `7z` packages on Windows, then you need to manually install all needed MSVC++ runtime libraries.
+Their installers are included inside the archive.